mireiayurrita/valuebasedframework/Table3A.md

 Mapping of available means for transmitting value-specific manifestations to different stakeholders based on the purpose of their insight and the nature of their knowledge.
-These means have been classified into three main categories: descriptive documents specifying whether/how a value manifestation is fulfilled (red), strategies for fulfilling value manifestations (blue), and complete tools for enabling the fulfillment of value manifestations (green).
+These means have been classified into three main categories: descriptive documents specifying whether/how a value manifestation is fulfilled, strategies for fulfilling value manifestations, and complete tools for enabling the fulfillment of value manifestations.

 [Back to main page](index.md)